vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The pala or vighati is sometimes subdivided into 6 divisions called a 'prāna'.
 A prāna is therefore equi valent to 4 secs, of time.
 There are 360 prānas in a ghatékā and the day contains 360 x 60 or 21600 prānas,

 the same as the number of **minutes** ( **kala or liptika** ) in a circle.
-In Siddhāntas (astronomical treatises of the Hindus) there are conceptions with nomenclatures of still smaller divisions of time, but they had no practi cal utility.
+In Siddhāntas (astronomical treatises of the Hindus) there are conceptions with nomenclatures of still smaller divisions of time, but they had no practical utility.

 None of the time-periods of the sun, and the moon, viz., the year and the season, and the lunations and half-lunations are integral multiples of the day ; on the other hand, the figures run to several places of decimals.
 How did the ancients, who quickly dis covered that the time-periods were not integral multi ples of the day, express their findings?